OpenDroneMap/ODM/README.md

 - https://www.youtube.com/watch?v=7ZTufQkODLs (2015-01-30)
 - https://www.youtube.com/watch?v=m0i4GQdfl8A (2015-03-15)

 Now that texturing is in the code base, you can access the full textured meshes using MeshLab.
-Open MeshLab, and choose File:Import Mesh and choose your textured mesh from a location similar to the following: reconstruction-with-image-size-1200-results\odm_texturing\odm_textured_model.obj
+Open MeshLab, choose `File:Import Mesh` and choose your textured mesh from a location similar to the following: `reconstruction-with-image-size-1200-results\odm_texturing\odm_textured_model.obj`

 ---